pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 {% endhighlight %}

 ### Disparity map
-Let's now setup a loop to go over each pixel in the left image, select a block of pixels from the left image, invoke compare_blocks, compute disparity values, and store disparity values in a disparity matrix which we call the disparity map.
+Let's now setup a loop to go over each pixel in the left image, select a block of pixels from the left image, invoke compare_blocks, compute disparity values, and store disparity values in a matrix referred to as the disparity map.
+The indexing used here is quite lossy and a careful consideration may help in reducing loss of disparity values at image borders.

 {% highlight python %}
 for y in tqdm(range(BLOCK_SIZE, h-BLOCK_SIZE)):